Morning Prayer

 INTERCESSIONS

-Give us the glory of your Son.
+Give us your eternal wisdom,

 THE LORD’S PRAYER

-(Gathering our prayer and praises into one, let us offer the prayer Christ himself taught us:)
+(Now let us offer together the prayer our Lord Jesus Christ taught us:)

 Our Father, who art in heaven,